AlgoMaster Logo

 Intuition

-The most direct approach: try deleting each character one at a time, and check if the resulting string is a palindrome.
+Try deleting each character one at a time and check whether the resulting string is a palindrome.
 If any deletion produces a palindrome, return true.
-Also check if the original string is already a palindrome (which counts as "deleting zero characters").
+A string that is already a palindrome also returns true, since deleting any one of its characters when it has matching pairs, or zero characters, still satisfies the "at most one" rule.

 Algorithm

-• Create the string with character at index i removed.
+• Create the string with the character at index i removed.

 • Check if this new string is a palindrome.